bonitasoft/bonita-doc/md/jasper-5.md

 # Jasper

+## Overview

 A Jasper 5.0 connector is used for creating pre-formatted reports of data extracted from a database.

 The procedure below is an example, and not a reference:

 1. Using MySQL or PostGreSQL, create a database and a table called e.g. `address` containing data
 2. Use Jasper Studio to connect to the database and create a pre-formatted report in a special .jrxml format
 3. Setup the diagram in Bonita Studio by adding a Jasper connector to a task and the variables and the form variables
 4. Import the pre-formatted .jrxml file into Bonita which will be used to create the graphic version of the data